pkp2207/leetcode-reminder/README.md

 ## Disclaimer

-This tool is for educational purposes.
-While it automates LeetCode submissions, it's recommended to understand the solutions generated by AI and use this tool responsibly.
-The goal should be learning and improving your programming skills.
+This tool is for educational purposes and personal motivation.
+It helps you stay consistent with your LeetCode practice by sending email reminders when you haven't solved the daily challenge.
+The goal is to support your learning journey and help maintain coding consistency.

 ## Support